ntoff/OctoPrint-AutoCollapse/README.md

 # OctoPrint-AutoCollapse

-Automatically collapse the Files accordion after a set timeout.
+Automatically collapse the Files accordion on page load after a set timeout.

-Hovering over the files accordion will disable the auto hide timer and prevent the accordion from collapsing.
+See wiki -> FAQ for info

 ## Setup